sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 model = GCN(hidden_channels=16)
 {% endhighlight %}
 <p></p>
-<p>The model is now ready for training and evaluation using the prepared data loaders.
-This architecture leverages node-level and graph-level features for effective classification.</p>
+The model is now ready for training and evaluation using the prepared data loaders.
+This architecture leverages node-level and graph-level features for effective classification.

-<h4>Model Training and Evaluation</h4>
 <p></p>
+<h3>Model Training and Evaluation</h3>
+<p></p>

-<p>The training and evaluation process for the GNN model involves key steps to optimize the parameters and assess performance.
-Below is an overview of the methodology:</p>
+The training and evaluation process for the GNN model involves key steps to optimize the parameters and assess performance.
+Below is an overview of the methodology:

-<p><strong>Training Process:</strong></p>
+<p></p>
+<strong>Training Process:</strong>
 <ul>
   <li>Perform a single forward pass over batches in the training dataset.</li>
   <li>Compute the loss using the cross-entropy loss function.</li>